The last BBB in summer was said to be the first half of class and weapon rebalance.

 This is commonly done on volley crossbow, which attacks 3 times per alt-fire, leading to a feedback loop where every alt-fire volley attack now crits.
 The result is very high ranged (boss) damage and infinite ammo on a tank and melee dps career.
 That is too much in one package.

-The same fix was applied to Mercenary’s Helborg’s Tutelage talent and blundebuss and it should be applied here as well.
+The same fix ought to be applied to Mercenary’s Helborg’s Tutelage talent and blundebuss and it should be applied here as well.
+Difference is that Merc blunderbuss does not have a similiarly strong synergy.

 - Zealot rework in general: No suggestion here, just stating a fact that Zealot’s design has aged poorly and needs a complete rework.
 His passive has a poor interaction with other healing talents (Ws, Gk, healshare etc.) and he was supposed to gain stacks from tacking dmg and then losing stacks again when he gains tmp hp.